DigitalSlideArchive/HistomicsTK/README.rst

   containerized in HistomicsTK's docker plugins on data over the web.
 See the `Digital Slide Archive`_ for installation instructions.

-Please refer to https://digitalslidearchive.github.io/HistomicsTK/ for more information.
+Please refer to `our website`_ for more information.

 For questions, comments, or to get in touch with the maintainers, head to our `Discourse forum`_, or use our `Gitter Chatroom`_.